 An innovative new approach for triage of women with suspected disease

 Recognising that early detection and effective care can vastly reduce the number of preeclampsia-related deaths, a novel preeclampsia test has been developed that measures the two proteins* found in the mother’s blood.
 The test can predict which pregnant women with suspected preeclampsia will and will not develop the condition with greater certainty than standard diagnostics, giving doctors the confidence to send healthy women home safely and to focus patient management on women who are more likely to develop preeclampsia.

 A recent study looked at the impact of the new test on more than 1,200 pregnant women suspected of having preeclampsia in 30 sites in Europe, Canada, South America, Australia and New Zealand.
-The PROGNOSIS study, published in the New England Journal of Medicine, shows that the test predicts which women will not develop preeclampsia in the next week with more than 99 per cent confidence.3 Additional benefits include:
+The PROGNOSIS study, published in the New England Journal of Medicine, shows that the test predicts which women will not develop preeclampsia in the next week with more than 99% confidence.4 Additional benefits include:

 - The predictive value for clinicians: By determining the absence of preeclampsia for one week, and the development of preeclampsia within the subsequent four weeks, the test gives doctors the insight needed to predict or rule out preeclampsia early.